 8 ecotourism destinations to visit in 2020

-There are lots of eco friendly destinations.
+There are lots of eco friendly destinations for eco tourists.
 In fact, many countries have grown ecotourism to be a big industry.
 Responsible travel is now easier than ever thanks to this and many eco-friendly certified hotels are popping up throughout the world.

 1. Costa Rica: A classic ecotourism destination.
 Much of the country is made up of rainforests but nature here is diverse.
 There are volcanos, picture-perfect beaches and exotic wildlife.
 Ecotourism has helped Costa Rica develop into a green tourism oasis and there have been many environmental and financial benefits.
 That means that there are also loads of activities within nature to take part in that do not impact the local ecosystems, so the fun never ends here.

 5. New Zealand: High up on most green tourists itinerary is New Zealand.
 There are endless green activities and sights here.
 From kayaking and hiking the rivers and national parks to whale and sea watching, New Zealand has endless wonders to be discovered.
 There are also some of the best eco-friendly accommodation options, such as luxury treehouse cabins.
 The wonder and beauty of New Zealand is no secret to travelers, but the number of ecotourism opportunities may surprise you.

 2. Iceland: Iceland has started to see mass tourism in recent years thanks to its stunning natural beauty.
 As a response, a number of eco-friendly accomodation options have popped up and many tours are focused on being responsible, through traveling via bike or even hiking.
 Some of these accomodation options are just as unique as the landscape.
 For example, you can spend a night under the stars whilst laying in bed in a glass igloo resort like in the Kakslauttanen Arctic Resort.